Soyle-Productions/soyle-stories-user-manual/What is.../a Character Arc.md

 ### Things that can be done with or to a Character Arc:

 - Assign or Unassign Characters to/from it
+- Create a character arc
 - Create a Symbol in it
+- Delete a character arc
+- List all character arcs
+- Plan a character arc
+- Rename Character Arc
 - [ ] TODO - @ryanreso1993 finish filling in theme use cases